PengaloGit/AI-in-ramadan/README.md

 Since the code is in the jupyter format, I remend running it on collab.

-However if your interesseted by running the code locally, you may need to add the dependencies that are not present in the notebook since collab has them by default.
+However if your interesseted by running the code locally, you may need to add the dependencies that are not present in the notebook since collab has them by default!!.